restic/restic/doc/design.rst

 list which then represents the content of the file.

-In order to relate these plaintext hashes to the actual location within a Pack file , an index is used.
+In order to relate these plaintext hashes to the actual location within a Pack file, an index is used.
 If the index is not available, the header of all data Blobs can be read.

 Trees and data